GARDEN FRESH TOMATO BACON TART

 Arrange bacon over the tomatoes and top with remaining cheese.

-Bake for about 40 minutes, or until crust is golden brown.
-Transfer to a wire cooling rack.
+Bake.
 Allow to cool for 20 minutes, then carefully remove the sides of the tart pan.

 Transfer to a serving platter.
 If serving as an appetizer, cut into thinner pieces.